 - Rinse the cod pieces in water, then dredge thoroughly in flour mixture, until well coated

-- Heat olive oil and 2 tablespoons of grapeseed oil in a large skillet on medium high heat; add half of the cod pieces and brown well, about 3 minutes per side
+- Heat olive oil and 2 tablespoons of grapeseed oil in a 9 inch skillet on medium high heat; add half of the cod pieces and brown well, about 3 minutes per side

 - Transfer from skillet to a plate, and repeat with remaining cod